-Dremel has released a new version of their Idea Builder 3D printer, the Dremel 3D40-01 Idea Builder 2.0 3D Printer, Wi-Fi Enabled with Guided Leveling.
+Stay up to date on the newest Dremel 3D Printers.
+Dremel released a newer version of their Idea Builder 3D printer, the Dremel 3D40-01 Idea Builder 2.0 3D Printer, Wi-Fi Enabled with Guided Leveling.

 Dremel also now offers a 3D printing package for education: The Dremel 3D40-EDU Idea Builder 2.0 3D Printer for Education, Wi-Fi Enabled with Curriculum-Based Lesson Plans